 The easiest way is through Sling TV, which provides access to AMC without a cable subscription.
 Sling TV Also Provides access to ESPN, ESPN2, ESPN3, TBS, TNT, CNN, Food Network, Cartoon Network, ABC Family, A&E, History Channel, Disney Channel and much more for $25 per Month.

 That’s a great value considering that those are the most watched cable TV networks.
 There is no contract required and you get a 7-day free trial.
-If you sign up for 2 months, they’ll even give you a free Roku.

 The best part is having access to all of AMC’s programming so you can catch “Talking Dead” with Chris Hardwick after The Walking Dead premiere.
 It’s just like having AMC though cable, but without all the hassle and expense of cable TV.
 You get to watch the show live with everyone else.